 The prayers used in the Universal Worship service were heard then for the first time.
 Sophia Green was ordained as the first Cherag by Inayat Khan, the founder of the Universal Worship, and 6 others were received into what was then called the Universal Church of All.
 Each person present placed an unlit candle on the altar, adding seven to make up the eight candles of the service.

 From its modest beginning, the Universal Worship has continued to grow.
 Now, services are being done in many parts of the world, in many different religious communities.
 To take a special example, on May 7, 2011, on the 90th anniversary of the founding of the Universal Worship, simultaneous Universal Worship services were performed at the exact time of first service in London in over seventy locations around the world (see map).

 Because it seeks no converts, nor enforces any doctrines, the Universal Worship continues to spread the message of the underlying unity of religion.
-The Universal Worship has participated in several Parliaments of the World’s Religions, most recently in 2004 (Barcelona), and 2015 (Salt Lake City).
+The Universal Worship has participated in several Parliaments of the World’s Religions, including in 2004 (Barcelona), 2015 (Salt Lake City), and 2018 (Toronto).

 Temples dedicated to the Universal Worship, called Universels, have been built globally.
 In 1969, the first Universel ( Universel Murad Hassil ), designed by the Dutch architect S.J. van Embden, was built at Katwijk an Zee, Holland, on a place in the dunes where in 1922 Inayat Khan reported a deep spiritual experience.
 This location was also the site of an ancient temple to Apollo, and of the first encampment of St. Willibrordus, who brought Christianity to the Dutch lowlands.